noeppi-noeppi/BSX/README.md

 ### The language

-BSX is based on this talk here, it should give you a good introduction to the language.
+BSX is based on [this talk](https://www.youtube.com/watch?v=vcFBwt1nu2U), it should give you a good introduction to the language.

 [![The Worst Programming Language Ever - Mark Rendle - NDC Oslo 2021](https://img.youtube.com/vi/vcFBwt1nu2U/0.jpg)](https://www.youtube.com/watch?v=vcFBwt1nu2U)